 Create namespaces and tables

-• if --coordinator is specified, the coordinator tables will be created.
+If --coordinator is specified, a Coordinator table will be created.

 Alter tables

-This command will add new columns and create/delete secondary index for existing tables.
-It compares the provided table schema to the existing schema to decide which columns need to be added and which indexes need to be created or deleted.
+You can use a command to add new columns to and create or delete a secondary index for existing tables.
+This command compares the provided table schema to the existing schema to decide which columns need to be added and which indexes need to be created or deleted.

 Delete tables

-• if --coordinator is specified, the coordinator tables will be deleted.
+If --coordinator is specified, the Coordinator table will be deleted as well.

 Repair tables